jonny-novikov/programmer-training/assessments/javascript1-1.md

 - [ ] Checks the string to see if it's a palindrome
 - [ ] Returns true or false
 - [ ] Should be able to take all of the palindromes above, exactly how they have been written, and return true for all of them

+  pseudocode for palindrome checker

+  function takes in a string
+  reverses the string (taking out the spaces, commas etc) returns it as a new variable compares the new variable to the original string if it is the same, return it as true if not, return as false